Bachelor of Science

 EXR 352.
 Health Promotion and Disease Prevention.
 3 Hours.

-This course allows students to be exposed to sport/physical activity from the standpoint of psychological aspects contributing to and outcomes of participation.
-Theories of motivation and exercise behavior will be examined in relation to the increasing problems of exercise adherence and physical inactivity.
-Various techniques will be discussed in relation to motivating exercise behaviors and special attention to the needs of athletes.
+This course allows students to be exposed to the psychological aspects associated with participation in sport and exercise.
+Theories of sport and exercise behavior will be examined and various techniques will be discussed in relation to individual, group, situational and cultural influences on sport and exercise behavior.
+Course Information: Prerequisites: PSY 201.

 EXR 375.
 Principles of Strength and Conditioning.
 4 Hours.